 The PSDA assigns a PIN to a person at birth registration, or during registration by place of usual residence, or by the time of issuance of Identity (Residence) cards.
-It is prohibited to assign two or more PINs to the same person, the same PIN to different persons, or to change or reuse a PIN of a deceased person A PIN consists of eleven digits.
-First two digits (from 01 to 99) denote an administrative unit code; the subsequent digit (from 1 to 9) is the control digit calculated from the other ten digits based on a certain formula.
-The following two digits (from 01 to 99) represent a code of a territorial office that assigned the PIN and the last six digits denote the serial number of the PIN record (from 000001 to 999999).
-The Chairperson of the PSDA approves the formula for calculating the control digit.
+It is prohibited to assign two or more PINs to the same person or the same PIN to different persons.
+It is prohibited to change or cancel the PIN once assigned to a person on a legal basis or to change or reuse a PIN of a deceased person.